What Is Kugelis?

 Kugelis is a traditional Lithuanian potato casserole or pudding that was influenced by German cuisine.
 The word kugelis means "flat potato dish."

 The first time I tasted kugelis was at my husband's grandparents' home.
-After one bite I knew I had to learn how to make this delicious dish.
+After one bite, I knew I had to learn how to make this delicious dish.
 My father-in-law and his parents are from Lithuania and were all happy to know that I wanted to learn more about Lithuanian cooking.
-Once I learned the recipe, I began preparing it to go along our Christmas and Easter meals.
+Once I learned the recipe, I began preparing it to go along with our Christmas and Easter meals.

 There are variations to this recipe; however, you will find that most recipes follow the same basic instructions and ingredients.

 - Frying pan

 - 2 mixing bowls (1 small, 1 large)

 - Knife or vegetable peeler